 New at NTNU

-PS!
 Make sure to activate your user account as soon as possible.
 This grants you access to NTNU's IT systems.

 Getting to know NTNU